Ricardo-coder/poketeam/src/components/organism/GenerationsGrid/README.md

 ## Notes

-- Ensure that the images for each generation are available in the `/images/generations/` directory with the correct naming convention.
+- Ensure that the images for each generation are available in the `/images/generations/` directory.
-- The `useGenerations` hook should handle the API call and return the data in the expected format.
+- The `useGenerations` hook should handle the fetching and error states appropriately.
+- The `ImageCard` component should be used to display each generation as an image card.
-- The `Grid` and `ImageCard` components should be styled appropriately to display the generations grid effectively.
+- The `Grid` component should be used to display the image cards in a grid layout.
+- The `Section` component can be used to wrap the grid of generations.
+- The `GenerationsGrid` component should be used to display the grid of Pokémon generations.
+- The `GenerationsGrid` component should be used in the main application or page where the grid of generations is required.
+- The `GenerationsGrid` component should not be used directly in other components, as it is a top-level component for displaying the grid of generations.